 - Focus on driving: However you commute, you must avoid distracted driving.
 Cell phones cause about as many crashes as speeding, and each day nine Americans are killed by distracted driving accidents.
 Texting makes you eight times more likely to crash, and distractions like grooming, watching videos, and eating can prove deadly as well.
 Even if you’re stuck in a long commute, you must commit to focusing on the road and the task at hand: driving.

-Want the best defensive driving course in Baltimore MD?
-Top Picks: Drivers Edu Driving School, Drive Now & Advance Driving Academy!
+Want the best defensive driving course in La Porte TX?
+Top Picks: Island Driving School, Lords Defensive Driving School & Silverlake Driving School!

-Want the best defensive driving courses in Winston-Salem, NC?
+Want the best defensive driving courses in Toledo, OH?
 We're looking too!
-Let us know who is the best in Winston-Salem.
+Let us know who is the best in Toledo.

 Westminster Defensive Driving

 Want the best defensive driving courses in Westminster, CO?
 Top Picks: Western Slope Driving, 911 Driving School & Community Driving School!

 Want the best defensive driving course in Lancaster TX?
 Top Picks: DonRight Driving School, Red Oak Driving School & Superior Driving School!

 Want the best defensive driving course in Pharr TX?
 Top Picks: Cazares Driving School, Hernandez Driving School & Blue Star Driving Academy!